sleekmason/Lilidog/README.md

 ### Features:

-LXDE + Openbox, based on Debian Buster with contrib and non-free sources enabled by default. <br/>
+Based on Debian Buster with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be enabled during installation.

 Fluxbox now an option.
 A work in progress:)  In the live session, you can switch from Openbox to <br/>
-Fluxbox through the toggles in the menu.
-To return to Openbox, you will have to logout and back in. <br/>
+Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option <br/>
 The username and password for the live environment is "user", and "live" respectively.

 Even though this is currently based on the Lxde-openbox combo, I have since separated out Openbox, <br/>